indracollective/laravel-revisor/docs/filament-php.md

 {
     protected static string $resource = PageResource::class;
 }
 ```

-☝️ To display a full view of a particular version of a record, first create a new Filament Resource Page that extends the
+☝️ To display a full view of a particular version of a record, create a new Filament Resource Page that extends the
 `ViewVersion` Page Class.
-The ViewVersion Class displays the selected version of your record using your Resource's form of infolist, and provides an action for reverting the record to this version.
+The ViewVersion Class displays the selected version of your record using your Resource's form or infolist, and provides an action for reverting the record to this version.

 ```php
 use Filament\Resources\Resource;
 use App\Filament\Resources\PageResource\Pages\ViewPageVersion;